How to Set Up a Slackline: Primitive System

 Once the padding is attached to the tree/anchor and sling placed around the tree you can then connect the static side of the slackline webbing.
 Connecting the webbing to the anchor sling can be done by using a small ring or chain-link in conjunction with a carabiner to create the linelock.

 Note: The STATIC side is the side of the slackline that will not contain the tensioning system.
 The side that contains the tensioning system is referred to at the TENSION side.

 To create a linelock, pass a bight of webbing through the link or ring, then loop the bight around the link and back through from the same side.
 Now add your connector through the eye of the bight.
 This can seem confusing when you are first learning the system, but with practice it will become second nature and you can find all sorts of ways to use a linelock.

-To release the system, untie any back-ups and pull the tail out from underneath the friction lock.
+To release the system, untie any back-ups at the Ellington and pull the tail out from underneath the friction lock.
 Once the friction lock is released, you can feed slack through the carabiners.
 This removes all tension from the slackline.
 You can then take it apart and pack it up for next time.
-Don’t forget to remove your tree protection when leaving the park.
+Don’t forget to remove your tree protection and pick up all your refuse and gear when leaving the park.